NHS Payment Scheme

 About the NHS Payment Scheme

 - Aligned payment and incentive (API) – covers almost all NHS provider activity and comprises fixed and variable elements.
-Almost all elective activity, and all activity which form part of the ERF, is included in the variable element and paid for using 100% of NHSPS unit prices.
+Almost all elective activity is included in the variable element and paid for using 100% of NHSPS unit prices.

 - Activity-based payment – applies to all services with NHSPS unit prices delivered by non-NHS providers.
 Activity is paid for using 100% of NHSPS unit prices for each unit of activity delivered.